 La Spezia is a charming small town nestled at the final edge of the Gulf of Poets.
-Although it is just considered to be the gateway to the more famous Cinque Terre and other localities of the Gulf, it is instead definitely worth a visit.
+Although it is just considered to be the gateway to the more famous Cinque Terre and other destinations of the Gulf, it is instead definitely worth a visit.

 - By car, the A12 Rosignano-Genova highway exit enters the motorway junction linking Santo Stefano Magra with the city of La Spezia.
 La Spezia has many pedestrian areas and can be a good idea to leave your car in one of the many parks located in strategic areas of the city and connected with the center.